 The American Rescue Plan Act (ARPA) established the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) to provide governments with the resources needed to respond to the pandemic.
 The Town is required to spend these funds in accordance with applicable guidelines, with the funds required to be obligated by December 31, 2024, and expended by December 31, 2026.
-During the 2021 year, the Town received \$1,152,300 from the SLFRF that is restricted in its use.
-As of the year end December 31, 2021, no amount of these funds has been expended.
-The Town expects to receive a second tranche payment under ARPA.
+During the 2022 and 2021 years, the Town received \$1,152,300 each year respectively from the SLFRF that is restricted in its use.
+As of the year end December 31, 2022, no amount of these funds has been expended.
+The total payments received under ARPA total \$2,304,600.